2012 North Carolina Senate election: District 14

 Incumbent Democrat Dan Blue has represented the 14th district since 2009.

 District 15

 Incumbent Republican Neal Hunt has represented the 15th district since 2005.

 District 16

 Incumbent Democrat Josh Stein has represented the 16th district since 2009.

 District 17

-Incumbent Republican Richard Stevens has represented the 17th district since 2003.
+Incumbent Republican Richard Y. Stevens has represented the 17th district since 2003.
 Stevens did not seek re-election.

 District 18

 The new 18th district is essentially a new district, including constituents in eastern Wake County and also includes all of Franklin County.
 Democrat Doug Berger, who has represented 7th district since 2005, had most of his constituents drawn into the 4th and 20th districts, but he sought re-election here where is home was located.
 The district was expected to favor Republicans and, as expected, Berger lost re-election to Republican opponent Chad Barefoot.